ibm-cloud-docs/databases-for-elasticsearch/learn-pricing.md

 ## {{site.data.keyword.databases-for-elasticsearch_full}} Enterprise Plan
 {: #elastic-enterprise}

 Version 7.17 is the current supported version of {{site.data.keyword.databases-for-elasticsearch}} and is offered under our Enterprise Plan.
 This version includes functionality that is not available in our Standard plan.
-These were features that were previously offered by Elastic as paid-for add-ons under the X-Pack label, such as [Role Based Access Control (RBAC)](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/es-security-principles.html#security-create-appropriate-users){: external} and Index Lifecycle Management (ILM).
+These were features that were previously offered by Elastic as paid-for add-ons under the X-Pack label, such as [Role Based Access Control (RBAC)](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/es-security-principles.html#security-create-appropriate-users){: external} and [Index Lifecycle Management (ILM)](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/index-lifecycle-management.html){: external}.
-Once deployed, {{site.data.keyword.databases-for-elasticsearch}} clusters make full use of other Elastic Stack components such as Kibana, Logstash, and Beats.
+Once deployed, {{site.data.keyword.databases-for-elasticsearch}} clusters make full use of other Elastic Stack components such as [Kibana](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-getting-started#kibana), [Logstash](https://www.elastic.co/logstash/){: external}, and [Beats](https://www.elastic.co/beats/){: external}.

-An {{site.data.keyword.databases-for-elasticsearch_full}} Standard plan deploys as one highly available Elasticsearch cluster with three data members.
-Your data is replicated across members.
-The Standard plan is priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-elasticsearch}} deployments have a minimum of 5 GB of disk and 1 GB of RAM per data member.

 ## {{site.data.keyword.databases-for-elasticsearch_full}} Standard Plan
 {: #elastic-standard}